Your money-making expert. Financial journalist, TV and radio personality.

 The thousands you could save by switching that are far too much for you to do.
 No, just go down the pub.

-This is a lovely one and so easy because all it involves is disengaging your brain and following everyone else which is a really efficient way of becoming poor.
+This is a lovely way to be poor and so easy because all it involves is disengaging your brain and following everyone else which is a really efficient way of becoming poor.
 Well done!

 We all know that the only point of work is to sit around for long enough to get paid.